promanenko/gigaspaces-sbp-jekyll/lowering-the-space-object-footprint.markdown

 {% endhighlight %}

 ## Writing and Reading the Object from the space
-The following code snipped illustrates how the copact serialized object is written into the space and read from the space:
+The following code snipped illustrates how the compact serialized object is written into the space and read from the space:

 {% highlight java %}
 GigaSpace _gigaspace;